Can I backup, import or export my favorites and settings?

 - Choose the Source file to import or the Destination file that will be created (if it does not exist) to store your exported data.
 The last source and destination files are remembered and displayed as default

-- Choose to import or export any or all of these settings groups: favorites, hotkeys, alternative menu hotkeys, global settings and themes.
+- Choose to import or export any or all of these settings groups: favorites (export only, see the note below about importing favorites), hotkeys, alternative menu hotkeys, global settings and themes.